 No Interest Loans (NILS)

-Loans can be used for a range of purposes including household items like a fridge or washing machine, car registration/repairs, furniture or computers.
-The repayments are arranged with you so that they are affordable.
+NILS loans – are loans available for amounts of up to 1,500 ($2,000 if affected by family or domestic violence) and can be used for a range of purposes including household items like a fridge or washing machine, car registration/repairs, furniture or computers.
+The repayment period is between 12-18 months.

 Microenterprise Development: Microenterprise (small business) development organisations support individuals on a low income to increase their business planning and workforce skills, support the development of a small business (microenterprises – including providing one-on-one mentoring), and facilitate access to loans.
 Organisations are required to leverage funding from alternate non-government sources to build the sustainability of the organisation.

 Eligibility to access microenterprise services is restricted to: